Phantom border: Romania

 Prior to Romanian independence, its modern territories consisted of Wallachia and Moldavia under the Ottoman Empire, and the broader region of Transylvania under Habsburg Austria.
 Transylvania, in general, has more ethnic diversity than other parts of Romania, with a significant Hungarian minority and a smaller German one.
 Perceptions of political and social powers are also different, as Transylvania was ruled under administrative authorities while the former Ottoman lands were under more arbitrary rule with less centralization of legal powers.
 Transylvania experiences a larger number of political protests than the rest of the country excluding the capital Bucharest.

 Formerly Ottoman Romania had been struggling for full independence, while Habsburg Romanians tended to go for political reforms.
 The faultline, separated by the Carpathian Mountains, is sometimes considered as the line separating the Eastern Orthodox Church in the east and the Latin Church to the west.
 Throughout the 1970s, Nicolae Ceaușescu implemented policies to assimilate minorities in Transylvania, though the cultural divide still remained.
-During Romania's elections in the 1990s, Transylvanian residents were less supportive of nationalic and populistic parties.
+During Romania's elections in the 1990s, Transylvanian residents were less supportive of nationalist and populistic parties.
 In 1996, liberal presidential candidate Emil Constantinescu won in nearly all of Transylvania, while incumbent and former communist politician Ion Iliescu won in nearly all regions outside it.